booseat/directus/docs/reference/system/users.md

 A partial [user object](#the-user-object).

-`email` and `password` are required to authenticate with the default authentication provider.
+`email` and `password` are only required to authenticate with the default authentication provider. `phone_number` is only required to authenticate with the phone authentication provider.

 ### Response